veillette/opticsTextbook/content/Chap04Polarization/Polarization.md

 \end{align*}
 ```

 - We will show in [](#sec:angularspectrum) that a general time-harmonic electromagnetic field, is a superposition of plane waves with wave vectors of the same length determined by the frequency of the wave but with different directions.
 An example is the electromagnetic field near the focal plane of a strongly converging lens.
 There is then no particular direction of propagation to which the electric field should be perpendicular.
 In other words, there is no obvious choice for a plane in which the electric field oscillates as function of time.
-It can nevertheless be shown that for every point in space such a plane exists, but the orientation of the plane varies in general with position<sup>[^2]</sup>.
+It can nevertheless be shown that for every point in space such a plane exists, but the orientation of the plane varies in general with position{cite:p}`born_wolf`.
 In this chapter we only consider the field and polarization state of a single plane wave.
 Furthermore, the electric field in a certain point moves along an ellipse in the corresponding plane, but the shape of the ellipse and the orientation of its major axis can be arbitrary.
-We can conclude that in any point of an arbitrary time-harmonic electromagnetic field, the electric (and in fact also the magnetic) field vector prescribes as function of time an ellipse in some plane which depends on position<sup>[^2]</sup>.
+We can conclude that in any point of an arbitrary time-harmonic electromagnetic field, the electric (and in fact also the magnetic) field vector prescribes as function of time an ellipse in some plane which depends on position{cite:p}`born_wolf`.
 In this chapter we only consider the field and polarization state of a single plane wave.

 ```{figure} Images/Chapter_4/4_01_Dphi_000pi_f1_BW.png